OpenVnmrJ/Documentation/Background.md

 title: Background
 excerpt: "History of the OpenVnmrJ project."
 ---
+Background:

 On October 14, 2014, Agilent Technologies, Inc., announced that it would close its NMR (Nuclear Magnetic Resonance) business.

 In an Open Letter to the NMR Community from Agilent on June 5, 2015, Agilent offered to provide free licensing of VnmrJ 4.2 for all applications, including the DOSY and CRAFT options.

 At the request by many members of the NMR Community, Agilent also agreed to release the source code of VnmrJ 4.2 as "open source" by transfer of the copyright to an appropriate institutional recipient.
 The University of Oregon agreed to assume this role.
-On October 5, 2015, Agilent officials signed the transfer agreement, which was fully executed by the University of Oregon on October --, 2015.
+On October 5, 2015, Agilent officials signed the transfer agreement, which was fully executed by the University of Oregon on October 8, 2015.

 The open source version of VnmrJ will be known as "OpenVnmrJ", and is a derivative of VnmrJ Version 4.2.
 The NMR community is indebted to Agilent, and in particular to Dan Iverson, for investing considerable effort in adapting the code of VnmrJ 4.2 for open source use.
-OpenVnmrJ is fully functional, suitable for use with all spectrometer systems supported by VnmrJ 4.2 and as a free-standing data application.
-A copy of Agilent's VnmrJ 4.2 is required to be previously installed for console firmware.
+OpenVnmrJ is fully functional, suitable for use with all spectrometer systems supported by VnmrJ 4.2, and as a free-standing data application.
+However, users of OpenVnmrJ should be aware that installing and using it may limit your support options from Agilent -- it is recommended that you retain copies of the version(s) of VnmrJ you obtained from Agilent for this purpose.

-While Agilent retain the rights to VnmrJ 4.2 (and previous versions of VnmrJ), title to OpenVNMRJ is now owned by the University of Oregon.
+While Agilent retains the rights to VnmrJ 4.2 (and previous versions of VnmrJ), title to OpenVNMRJ is now owned by the University of Oregon.

 University of Oregon contacts include:

->	Michael Strain, Director, CAMCOR NMR Facility,
+	Michael Strain, Director, CAMCOR NMR Facility,
 	University of Oregon
 	mstrain@uoregon.edu, 541-346-4605
 	(technical contact and liaison to VOSSG and NMR community)

->	Charles Williams, Associate Vice President for Innovation,
-	University of Oregon crw@uoregon.edu 541-346-2028
+	Charles Williams, Associate Vice President for Innovation, University of Oregon crw@uoregon.edu 541-346-2028
 	(legal signatory & director of Technology Transfer office)